Table of Contents

 - The postdrome phase

-The premonitory phase precedes a headache with hours or days.
-The symptoms include fatigue, pallor, yawing, irritability, social withdrawal, sensitivity to light or sound, neck stiffness, increased appetite and abnormal bowel habits.
+The premonitory phase precedes a headache by hours or days.
+The symptoms include fatigue, pallor, yawing, irritability, social withdrawal, sensitivity to light or sound, neck stiffness, increased appetite, and abnormal bowel habits.

-Migraines in children can be less frequently associated with an aura which develops gradually and resolves completely within few hours.
+Migraines in children are less frequently associated with an aura, which develops gradually and resolves completely within a few hours.

-The headache phase is a pulsatile bifrontal or a bitemporal headache that lasts for up to 2 hours and can be noticed as pallor, lack of activity, vomiting, and sensitivity to light and sound.
+The headache phase is a pulsatile bifrontal or a bitemporal headache that lasts for up to two hours.
+Symptoms include pallor, lack of activity, vomiting, and sensitivity to light and sound.
 The patient prefers to stay in a dark, quiet room and avoid activities.
 Autonomic symptoms also exist in the form of lacrimation, conjunctival injection, ptosis, and flushing.